Billing in balenaCloud is managed through organizations. To manage billing for a specific organization, navigate to the organization and select the

-The billing page can be found in the dropdown at the top-right of the dashboard, directly beneath the account preferences.
-From this dashboard, you can sign up for a paid plan, update your information, change your plan, monitor your usage, and download invoices.
-If you have any doubts or questions about the billing information shown for your account, please contact our sales team.
+From this dashboard, you can change your billing plan, update your billing information, monitor your usage, and download invoices.
+If you have any questions about billing for your account, please contact our customer success team.

 Account settings and usage